grannycart/by-sound-alone_source/full-draft-manuscript/5_Chapter.md

 "You think it is because they want to take this cargo we are hauling?
 Perhaps it is the strategic move for them: if we deliver, it undermines their position with another Authority somehow."

-"Even for actual weapons --- nevermind weapons parts --- it's just too fucking risky for one single Authority craft to cross deep into another Authority's area.
+"Even for actual weapons --- never mind weapons parts --- it's just too fucking risky for one single Authority craft to cross deep into another Authority's area.
 And a boatload of magnetic warheads?
 That could be a real prize for some rebel group maybe, but for an Authority it's pretty fuckin' small potatoes.
 It's not like we're carrying fucking nerve gas."
 She thought for a minute, stirring her mush.
 "Have you ever heard of this particular fucking sub commander before?
 What did Shakes say... he had only one fucking arm or something?"

 [//]: # (One arm...
-Without resting on some offensive notion that I needed a distinguishing feature for Owen to recognize and chose a visible disabilitiy --- which I did --- the primary reference here is not The Fugitive, but Moby Dick.
+Without resting on some offensive notion that I needed a distinguishing feature for Owen to recognize and chose a visible disability --- which I did --- the primary reference here is not The Fugitive, but Moby Dick.
 In the whale book, they keep encountering captains who lost limbs in their work.)

 "And that he was very large."
 Hemi paused, unsure how he felt about pigeonholing people by this quality that applied to himself as well.